 According to the poll, which was conducted by the NatWest Personal Banking division, 83% of women who have experienced working overseas claimed that their experience has aided their career development.

 It is believed that taking the plunge and accepting a job abroad demonstrates a number of critical skills to employers including the ability to rise to a challenge, work outside of your comfort zone and operate within a cross-cultural team.
-In addition to this, experience of working abroad also provides women with access to job roles and responsibilities that may never have been available in their home country.
+In addition to this, the experience of working abroad also provides women with access to job roles and responsibilities that may never have been available in their home country.
+It is well recommended that you include your overseas work experience in your resume that you submit to multinational employers and employment agencies.

 Interestingly the NatWest survey also revealed that despite the beneficial effects that working overseas has on a woman’s career, it can be challenging.
 Over 66% of those surveyed also revealed that they did not feel that they were treated entirely equally to their male counterparts during their overseas experiences.
 However, some countries were better than others for this, with the survey revealing that Canada, New Zealand, the US, and Australia offered the most equality.
 Elsewhere, the UAE was named as the worst of the 12 locations in terms of equality of opportunities for female workers.